Rob produced his own Management Research Report whilst completing a Postgraduate Diploma in Human Resource Management in Manchester, UK.

-What is a Management Research Report
+What Is a Management Research Report?

 You will see from this article that MRRs are rather longer than most reports that are produced in organisations.
 This gives you an indication that they are expected to be the outcome of a fairly substantial piece of research.
-It is also a reflection of the fact that they are required (for very good reasons, as you will see below) to be underpinned by academic literature in a way that normal organisation reports are not.
-In a sense, they are a hybrid document, not purely an academic document like a dissertation but also not a purely practical one like most usual reports.
+It is also a reflection of the fact that they are required (for very good reasons, as you will see below) to be underpinned by academic literature in a way that normal organisational reports are not.
+In a sense, they are a hybrid document, not purely an academic document like a dissertation or a thesis but also not a purely practical one like most usual reports.

 How to Choose a Research Project

-Being responsible for writing a Management Research Report is a great opportunity to do something practical and useful for your organisation (and always a good career move!); acquire some specialist expertise in an area that interests you; and develop your skills in research, project management and report writing.
+Being responsible for writing a Management Research Report is a great opportunity to do something practical and useful for your organisation (and always a good career move!), acquire some specialist expertise in an area that interests you and develop your skills in research, project management and report writing.

 There are a number of factors to consider when choosing the right project:

 - It should be a real project that the organisation in which you work needs to complete.

 - It should be achievable within realistic timescales.
 Don't set yourself up to fail!